 A woman (Anne Bancroft) who has five children leaves her second husband (Richard Johnson) to marry a struggling screenwriter (Peter Finch).
 After having a sixth child by him, their marriage begins to unravel, in part, due to his infidelities.
-Directed by Jack Clayton (ROOM AT THE TOP) from the Penelope Mortimer novel, this is an incisive character study of a woman whose obsession with having children may have more to do with distaste for sex and using children as the justification for it rather than a passion for motherhood.
+Based on the novel by Penelope Mortimer (Harold Pinter adapted it for the screen) and directed by Jack Clayton (ROOM AT THE TOP).
+This is an incisive character study of a woman obsessed with having children which may have more to do with a distaste for sex and using children as the justification for it rather than a passion for motherhood.
 After her third marriage, she sends two of her oldest boys to boarding school and seems to forget about them.
-Bancroft is sensational here in what may well be her best performance (she won the Cannes film festival best actress award).
-Whether wound up or passive, she inhabits this complicated woman with all her nuances and contradictions.
-It's a fierce performance.
+Bancroft is sensational here in what may be her best performance (she won the Cannes film festival best actress award).
+A character who seems to have no direction in life other than being wrapped up in her husband and breeding children isn't very interesting yet whether wound up or passive, Bancroft inhabits this complicated woman with all her nuances and contradictions.
+It's a fierce performance although I felt betrayed by the innocuous ending which just seems to stop because it has nowhere else to go.
 The delicate score is by Georges Delerue.
-The excellent supporting cast includes James Mason (superb as always), Maggie Smith, Cedric Hardwicke, Janine Gray and Yootha Joyce in a disturbing portrait of a woman undone.
+The excellent supporting cast includes James Mason (superb as always), Maggie Smith, Cedric Hardwicke, Janine Gray and Yootha Joyce in an unsettling portrait of a woman undone.

 An overworked, stressed out social worker (Renee Zellweger) is assigned the case of a 10 year old girl (Jodelle Ferland) who is terrified of her parents (Callum Keith Rennie, Kerry O'Malley), who she says want to send her to Hell.
 After a shocking and brutal murder attempt on her life by her parents who are declared insane, Zellweger takes the girl into her home.
 That's when the real horror begins as the social worker discovers things aren't always what they seem.
 Originally shot in 2006, the film sat on the shelf until it was released in 2009 internationally and late 2010 in the U.S. Is it that bad?
 No, but it's poorly written and some of the dialogue is cringe inducing.
 Example: after stopping a murder attempt, a police detective (Ian McShane) angrily snaps, "What kind of people are you?"
 Duh!
 Child abuse and any harm to a child are deeply disturbing but what if that child is literally the spawn of Satan?
 Well, it doesn't make it any less unpleasant.
 If one has a fondness for demon child movies like BAD SEED and THE OMEN then you might find it tolerable and there's no denying some of the film's horror set pieces have some pull.
 Zellweger expresses hysteria and terror very nicely, it's a pity her character weren't sharper.
 With Bradley Cooper in one of the film's unfortunate CGI sequences.